 What information can you find in EDI 834?

 The major types of data in an EDI 834 healthcare transaction set include beneficiary information, coverage details, and subscriber information.
 Also, key details like patient name, date of birth, gender, and ID numbers are included for beneficiary identification.
-The healthcare transactions contains specifics about the health plan such as group number, effective dates, and coverage type.
+The healthcare transactions contain specifics about the health plan such as group number, effective dates, and coverage type.
 Additionally, they specify the subscriber – the primary enrollee under the health plan – and their relationship to the beneficiary.
 All this patient and enrollment data helps healthcare providers verify coverage eligibility and EDI 834 files accurate medical claims.

 What are the EDI healthcare transaction sets for healthcare?